brad82/nocp-formulary/_pages/7.1/naloxone.md

 Higher doses of 10-20mg may be required for overdoses of synthetic narcotics.
 Narcan has no real effect when given when narcotics are not present.

 Should be used in caution in the case of polypharmacy overdoses, though respiratory depression usually the largest issue for administration.

+**Should not be used as part of a "coma cocktail" (naloxone, D50W, thiamine, Anexate) to correct an altered LOC patient**